SESYNC-ci/r-netlogo-lesson/docs/_slides/agents.md

 ## Agents

-Use `NLGetAgentSet()` for reporting variable values of one or more agents as a data frame, list, or vector.
+Use `NLGetAgentSet()` for reporting variable values of one or more agents.
 You will need to know the names of the variable and the name of the agent or agentset.
-You can only get values from one type of agent.
+You can only get values from one type of agent at a time.

-Get the x and y coordinates of all of the wolves:
+For example, get the x and y coordinates of all of the wolves using: